OsmosysSoftware/dev-standards/ci-setup/angular-gitlab.md

   merge_request_branches: "/^main|development$"
 ```

-You can modify the varibale as per your needs.
+You can modify the variable as per your needs.
 For example if you want to run the jobs for merge requests targeting any release branch you can modify the condition as following:

 ```yaml
 variables: